pablohema/pablohema/README.md

 # Hola gente 👋
 <img align="right" width="150" height="170" src="assets/AndroidHello.gif">
 Nice to meet you.
 My name is Pablo.
-I am a mechanical design engineer.
-Computer programming is one of my biggest hobbies (the others being 3D CAD 📐, learning new cultures and meeting friends).

 Currently I am very interested in Android development (both the technical aspect and the design aspect).
 My goal is to be able to enjoy and develop my own Android apps while I step up in the game .